James-Burgess/dotfiles/README.md

-# dotfiles
-dotfiles and scripts for my environment
+# Manjaro i3wm config and setup scripts
+Scripts to setup a fresh manjaro i3 installation to be riced just how we like it!

+## Whats inside?
+- .i3 Config
-- I3wm
+- .zshrc config
-- zshrc
+- setup Scripts
-- aliasses
+- bash aliases
-- compton
+- saved fonts
+- Polybar settings and Scripts

+## Usage
+Simply `$ curl jimmyb.co.za/setup | bash` and follow the instructions.